Partial Tidal Disruption of Main-Sequence Stars by Intermediate-Mass Black Holes: Results

 We get the fit parameters as $\xi \approx 0.7$, $\alpha \approx 1.0$ and $M_{\rm BH,c}\approx 10\,M_{\odot}$ using the simulations results near the boundary between unbound and bound partial disruptions.
 The resulting curve is shown with a dashed black line in Figure \ref{fig:simulation_results}.
 We never get a partial disruption event resulting in an unbound remnant star for $M_{\rm BH} \leq 20\,M_{\odot}$, where we transition directly from capture to full disruption and thus Equation \ref{eq:beta2} does not apply.
 This result is in agreement with our previous work \citep{Kremer_2022}, where the $1\,M_{\odot}$ star with an Eddington standard model ($n=3$) is bound to the $10\,M_{\odot}$ black hole after the first pericenter passage in any of the models regardless of the distance of closest approach.

-Additionally, for $M_{\rm BH}\gtrsim 100\,M_{\odot}$, the critical penetration factor settles to $\beta_k^{-1} \approx \xi \approx 0.7$.
-The critical penetration factor below which the star receives a kick, however, varies with the black hole mass in the stellar-mass black hole range $20\,M_{\odot}<M_{\rm BH} < 100\,M_{\odot}$.
+As can be seen in Figure \ref{fig:simulation_results}, the critical penetration depth that separates bound vs unbound remnants has a dependence on the black hole mass when $M_{\rm BH} < 10^3\,M_{\odot}$.
+This dependence can be obtained quantitatively by inserting $r_p=r_T/\beta$ into the total orbital energy (Equation~\ref{eq:eorb}), which gives $E_{\rm orb}\propto 1/M_{\rm BH}^{2/3}$.
+At the boundary between bound/unbound star, solving for $E_{\rm orb} = 0$ gives a critical penetration depth $\beta$ that depends on $M_{\rm BH}$ for black hole masses less than $\sim 10^3\,M_{\odot}$ but is independent of $M_{\rm BH}$ for higher black hole masses.
+Indeed, for $M_{\rm BH}\gtrsim 1000\,M_{\odot}$, the critical penetration factor settles to $\beta_{\rm kick}^{-1} \approx \xi \approx 0.7$.
+From this, we can compare our results from previous work which considered more massive black holes ($M_{\rm BH}\sim 10^6\,M_{\odot}$). \cite{Ryu_2020c} also studied partial disruption of main-sequence stars generated by MESA.
+Comparing their unbound remnants starting to happen around $r_p/r_T=0.7$ (see their Figure 4) with our results, we find good consistency.